ianlibasora/Cshell/manual/manual.md

 ## External Commands
-Myshell allows for the execution of external commands.
-If a specific command is not listed within the *Internal Commands* section, then they are deemed and external commands.
-Commands such as program execution are therefore supported by Myshell.
+Cshell allows for the execution of external commands.
+If a specific command is not listed within the *Internal Commands* section, then they are deemed external commands.
+Commands such as program execution are therefore supported by cshell.
 Full STDIN / STDOUT redirection is also supported with external commands.
-Note: Interpreters such as `python3` may not be invoked into background execution.
+Note: Interpreters such as `python3` may not be invoked with background execution.

 Extra operations supported: Background Execution, IO Redirection, SIGINT Handling